nbrugger-tgm/Niton-Media-Framework/README.md

 ## Description
 Nitons Media API is an big and high level Java API.

-It provides it provides many Classes utilitys to do I/O operations.
+It provides it provides many classes and utilitys to do I/O operations.
 ~~The API also includes many 3rd Party APIs like JCodec, JSoup and the Java Zoom MP3 Parser.~~
 ## Overview
  1. Installation